bilyanhadzhi/guess-the-work/README.md

 # guess-the-work
-Guess which BG LIterature work the quote is from
+A Python web app – Guess which BG Literature work the quote is from